michael-collins/feeling-responsive/collections/_assignments/texturing-objects.md

  4. Unwrap the objects' UVs using the various methods and tools described in the tutorials.
  5. Export a UV map for each of the three objects and save it in the project folder as **_uv-object-1.png_**, **_uv-object-2.png_**_, and **uv-object-3.png**_.
 If you have more than one UV map per object, use a logical naming scheme.
  6. Import the UV maps into Photoshop and create textures.
+    * Alternatively, you may use Blender's internal texturing tools and workflow, or use Substance Painter!
+Have at it.
  7. Save the textures as **object1-color.png**, **object2-color.png**, and **object3-color.png**, etc. in the project folder.
  8. In Blender, set up the textures so they are visible on the model.
  9. Save the 3D scene file as **_LASTNAME_-texturing-objects** in the project folder.